New England Patriots defeat L.A. Rams 13-3 to win franchise’s sixth Super Bowl

 They have lost three times, including to Philadelphia a year ago.
 New England is the first team since the 1972 Dolphins to win a Super Bowl the year after losing one.

-How the Patriots accomplished it was atypical.
-The 10-point margin was their biggest in winning a championship.
+How they did it was atypical.
+It was close, for sure, yet the 10-point margin was their biggest in winning a championship.

-Brady passes Charles Haley to become the only player with six Super Bowl titles.

-All those suspicions about the Patriots declining this season became moot as the defense made the 24-year-old Goff look awful and turned All-Pro running back Todd Gurley into a nonfactor.
+All those suspicions about the Patriots declining this season became moot as a defense with few stars carried it, making the 24-year-old Goff look awful and turning All-Pro running back Todd Gurley into a nonfactor.

-While it was anything but odd to see New England celebrate a championship, the manner it earned this one was startling.
-The 2 1/2-point favorite Patriots moved the ball well, ran down the clock, but made uncharacteristic gaffes on offense.
-Goff and the Rams made more.

-LA’s second-ranked offense managed just 57 total yards for the half.
-The Rams were completely overmatched on the line and were particularly unable to handle the elusive Edelman, who had seven receptions for 93 yards.

 (Copyright (c) 2019 Sunbeam Television.
 The Associated Press contributed to this report.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)